Demographics of the Bronx: Black and African American population

 At the 2009 American Community Survey, Black people represented 37.5% of the population, with 30.8% being non-Hispanic Black people.

 Over 526,200 black people reside in the borough, of which 419,600 are non-Hispanic black people.
 Over 61,000 people identified themselves as "Sub-Saharan African" in the survey, making up 4.4% of the population.
 Those whose ancestors have been in the United States since before the end of slavery are one group.
 Another is those of Caribbean ancestry.
 Colin Powell, a son of Jamaican immigrants, grew up in the Bronx.
 Some people have ancestries from both these groups, and like most African-American communities many people in both these groups have European and Native American ancestry as well.
-A third group, that is actually more internally diverse than these other two is African immigrants.
+A third group, more internally diverse than these other two, is African immigrants.
 They hail primarily from West Africa.
 There is also a small East African/Ethiopian population, mostly in and around Parkchester.
 The largest numbers come from Nigeria, but other nations such as Liberia, Ghana, Senegal, Sierra Leone and Ivory Coast, to name just a few, have contributed to this population.

-From 2010 to 2020, the Black population went from 416,695 residents at 30.1% to 419,393 residents at 28.5%, a gain of 2,698 residents or 0.6%.
-Though their percentage portion dropped slightly due to other racial populations increasing.
+From 2010 to 2020, the Black population increased from 416,695 residents at 30.1% to 419,393 residents at 28.5%, a gain of 2,698 residents or 0.6%.
+Their percentage portion dropped slightly due to other racial populations increasing.